tickets #109025

 gsmtp (in reply to end of DATA command)

 I can only presume that "one or more suspicious entries" in the SPF record is our "all".
 The mail will have been retried a number of times over 24 hours, after which my mailserver said "undeliverable".
-I have changed our SPF record to say ?all.
+I have changed our SPF record to say ?all

-Updated by lrupp almost 2 years ago
+Updated by lrupp over 2 years ago

 pjessen wrote: